Announcements

 Phelps Center for Gifted Education

-For 43 years, the Phelps Center for Gifted Education has provided gifted students a challenging and appropriate educational experience to help ensure their success.
-Located in the center of Springfield, the Center serves gifted children from all Springfield Public School attendance areas .
+For over 45 years, the Phelps Center for Gifted Education has provided gifted students with a challenging and appropriate educational experience to help ensure their success.
+Located in the center of Springfield, the Center serves gifted children from all Springfield Public School attendance areas.

 Gifted students often have academic needs that benefit from an accelerated pace of instruction, more complexity in content, and opportunities to explore areas of interest or strength.
 The curriculum experiments are designed to address these needs and to encourage students to stretch themselves beyond their comfort levels.
 Additionally, the opportunity to interact with intellectual peers in a school setting is an important part of the experience.